acunniffe/docs/example-fixtures/rails/using-rails.md

-# Using Optic with Rails/Rack Application
+# Using Optic with Rails Application

 > Requires **strategy: logging** in optic.yml